 Comment: the nature based solutions provide for consistency with all the SEOs.
-This is largely due to the multi-benefit effects of such actions, for example expanding multifunctional masterplans (Action 19) and mapping of habitats, and identification of woodland sites.
-These can all provide co-benefits to biodiversity, flora and fauna, assist with air quality purification, with
+This is largely due to the multi-benefit effects of such actions, for example expanding county tree canopy and green roofs will all provide co-benefits to biodiversity, flora and fauna, assist with air quality purification, with accompanying positive effects on human health, assist with carbon storage, and provide landscape benefits.